 - Outdoor Wedding: I would really like an outdoor wedding or a destination wedding.
 There’s just something about nature, it gives me life plus you don’t have to spend too much on decor if you find the right place.

 - Catering: For me, this is very important.
 There must be surplus food and drinks and it must be well coordinated – I find that this is usually one of the major problems at Nigerian weddings.
-I find that when you feed Nigerian wedding guests and embarras them with food, they will usually respect themselves.
-No take away though… My husband and I did not pay the caterer to provide food for a month for you and your household.
+I find that when you feed Nigerian wedding guests and embarrass them with food, they will usually respect themselves.
+No take away packs though… My husband and I have not paid the caterer to provide food for a month for you and your household.

 - Wedding Guests, please sit the **** down: There’s nothing more annoying than having people walking up and down (usually aimlessly) at your wedding.
 Everybody wants to have their 5 minutes of fame on the aisle.
 Is it your wedding?
 Please sit down.
-For this reason, I’d like the doors/gates/entrance shut once the wedding ceremony commences.
-(There’d be announcements to take toilet breaks before the ceremony kicks off and it would be really short so don’t worry, your bladder can handle it:) ).
-And for the reception, please don’t walk on the aisle, it is absolutely paramount for me that the reception venue is arranged in such a way that people can go out if they’d like to without walking up and down the aisle everytime.
+For this reason, I’ll like the doors/gates/entrance shut once the wedding ceremony commences.
+(There’ll be announcements to take toilet breaks before the ceremony kicks off and it would be really short so don’t worry, your bladder can handle it:) ).
+And for the reception, please don’t walk on the aisle, it is absolutely paramount for me that the reception venue is arranged in such a way that people can go out if they’ll like to without walking up and down the aisle every time.

 Sigh [rant over] so what do you think, am I the ‘typical Nigerian bride’ or not?